hlbao/personal_site/content/post/my-random-notes-when-i-read-papers/index.md

 subtitle: ""
 date: 2021-04-12T20:10:52.647Z
-summary: my comments on the selected papers in a broad range of computational social science -- the science of science, political communication & media, social data, networks, clever field experiments, and so on...
+summary: my comments on the selected papers in a broad range of computational social science -- the science of science, political engagement, health communication, social data, media/networks, clever field experiments, and so on...
 draft: false
 featured: false
 image: